dentra/esphome-components/README.md

 Turn your ZMAi-90 on V9821 chip into ESPHome device.

 ## [MIOT Platform](components/miot/)
-The MIOT Platform is alternative implementation of Xiaomi BLE protocol.
+The MIOT Platform is alternative implementation of ESPHome Xiaomi BLE protocol.
 At this moment there are list of supported device:
  * [Xiaomi Mi Smart Home Door/Window Sensor 2 (MCCGQ02HL)](components/miot_mccgq02hl/)
  * [Xiaomi Flood Sensor (SJWS01LM)](components/miot_sjws01lm/)